-I hope to complete my initial bucket list of rides in the coming months*.
+I hope to complete half of my initial bucket list of rides in the coming months.

 Every trip I gather experience to try something more ambitious.
 I’m riding places now solo I never imagined.
 This has reaffirmed I might not be a total dumbass and there is some merit to ‘look at your end game’.